JohanBinst/aws-certification/saa/13-Global_content_delivery_and_optimization.md

 - EXAM - ACM comes up a lot about which certificates can be used in which regions (problem solving questions) -> solution in same region as service or us-east-1 if global service.

 ## Cloudfront and SSL/TLS
-- Each CloudFront distribution gets a Default Domain Name (CNAME DNS record) when created
+- Each CloudFront distribution gets a Default Domain Name (CNAME DNS record) when created: eg d111111abcdef8.cloudfront.net
-- SSL supported by default as long as you use *.cloudfront.net cert -- Can have Alternate Domain Names Eg. cdn.catagram.com
+- SSL supported by default as long as you use the Default Domain name because certificate uses *.cloudfront.net cert (* = wildcard)
+  - Can have Alternate Domain Names Eg. cdn.catagram.com using DNS provider like route 53 that points to default domain
---- You need to verify ownership using a matching certificate
+  - You need to verify ownership using a matching certificate for the alternate domain name
+  - you can allow both HTTP or HTTPS traffic.
+Or point HTTP traffic to HTTPS.
+Or allow only HTTPS
-- Global service?
-Cert must be in us-east-1, Eg. CloudFront
+  - for HTTPS you either generate a certificate or import in ACM a cert that must be in us-east-1, Eg. CloudFront (Will come up in the exam: CloudFront = us-east-1)

 When using CloudFront, you actually have TWO SSL connections:
-1. Viewer => CloudFront
-2. CloudFront => Origin
+1. Viewer => CloudFront: PUBLIC certificate issued by a trursted Certificate Authority( Comodo, DigiCert or ACM (us-east-1)
+2. CloudFront => Origin: if S3 no need for certificate because S3 handles this.
+If ALB or Custom Origin (EC2 or On-Prem): public trusted CA authority or ACM for ALB, trusted CA authority only for Custom Origin because no support for ACM.
 - Both need valid PUBLIC certificates.
-Self-signed certs don't work with CloudFront
+Self-signed certs will not work with CloudFront (exam)

 ## CloudFront (CF) - Origin Types & Origin Architecture
 CloudFront origins store content distributed via edge locations.